chris-greening/instascrape/README.md

 ![Example showing tech profile scrapes](/media/techprofiles.gif)

 ## Key features
+Here are a few of the things that `instascrape` does well:

-* :muscle: Powerful, object-oriented scraping tools
+* Powerful, object-oriented scraping tools for profiles, posts, hashtags, reels, and IGTV
-* :dancer: Flexibly determines whether you want to scrape HTML, JSON, BeautifulSoup, or request and scrape the URL itself
+* Scrapes HTML, BeautifulSoup, and JSON
-* :floppy_disk: Download content to your computer as _png_, _jpg_, _mp4_, and _mp3_
+* Download content to your computer as _png_, _jpg_, _mp4_, and _mp3_
-* :art: Dynamically retrieve HTML embed code for posts
+* Dynamically retrieve HTML embed code for posts
-* :musical_score: Expressive and consistent API for concise and elegant code
+* Expressive and consistent API for concise and elegant code
-* :bar_chart: Designed for seamless integration with [_Selenium_](https://selenium-python.readthedocs.io/), [_Pandas_](https://pandas.pydata.org/), and other industry standard tools for data collection and analysis
+* Designed for seamless integration with [_Selenium_](https://selenium-python.readthedocs.io/), [_Pandas_](https://pandas.pydata.org/), and other industry standard tools for data collection and analysis
-* :hammer: Lightweight: you don't have to build a hammer factory when all you need is the hammer
+* Lightweight; no boilerplate or configurations necessary
-* :spider_web: The only hard dependencies are [_Requests_](https://requests.readthedocs.io/en/master/) and [_Beautiful Soup_](https://www.crummy.com/software/BeautifulSoup/bs4/doc/); no more worrying about configurations or webdrivers
+* The only hard dependencies are [_Requests_](https://requests.readthedocs.io/en/master/) and [_Beautiful Soup_](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
-* :watch: Proven to work as of December, 2020
+* Proven to work as of December, 2020
 ---

 ## Table of Contents